 Please DO NOT terminate your enrolment in Studielink until the Student Desk has informed you about the decision of the Board of Examiners and you have received your graduation date.
 For further information, please check the graduation page.

 Please note that the “protocol delay in graduation” applies when a project is delayed.
-This protocol can be found in the appendix of the Education and Examination Regulations.
+This protocol can be found in appendix 2 of the Education and Examination Regulations.

 In case your project is delayed, e.g., due to personal circumstances or due to unforeseen circumstances within the project, it is important that you make an appointment with your study advisor in time (before the final deadline of part 1 and/or part 2).